The 17 Best Historical Anime to Watch

 The story starts in the Battle of Sekigahara in 1600s Japan.
 Shimazu Toyohisa, mortally wounded, suddenly finds himself transported into a fantasy world besieged by war.

-He also discovers that he’s not the only person to have been transported, encountering various legendary warriors from history that are collectively referred to as Drifters.
+He also discovers that he’s not the only person to have been transported, encountering various legendary warriors from history who are collectively referred to as Drifters.

 5. 91 Days

-This suspense anime takes place in the aptly-named Lawless, Illinois, during the 1930s American Prohibition, with Mafia controlling the black market for liquor.
+This suspense anime takes place in the aptly named Lawless, Illinois, during the 1930s American Prohibition, with the Mafia controlling the black market for liquor.

 The story starts with the main character’s family being killed by the mafia, causing him to leave the city and start a new life under the name Avilio Bruno.

-However, Avilio still harbours dreams of exacting revenge for his family.
+However, Avilio still harbors dreams of exacting revenge for his family.

 A mysterious letter convinces Avilio to return to the town, where he infiltrates the mafia family and befriends the don’s son, Nero.